Managing Virtual Edges and Virtual Edge Nodes

 Creating Site Labels

-To create Site Labels and Assign them to your Virtual Edges and Virtual Edge Nodes, start in the Virtual Edge dashboard and navigate to Settings in the top right.
+To create Site Labels and Assign them to your Virtual Edges and Virtual Edge Nodes, start in the Virtual Edges dashboard and navigate to Settings in the top right.

 Give your Site Labels a unique name, and create as many as you need by clicking + Create Another Site Label.
 Once you have added your Site Labels, click Create.